Dobby233Liu/garfield.csv/CODE_OF_CONDUCT.md

 # Enforcement
 If you think something violated this Code of Conduct, the case may be reported to the community leaders responsible for enforcement.
-All complaints will be reviewed and investigated promptly and fairly.
+All complaints will be reviewed, investigated and fulfilled promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.
 (Obviously should not the violater.
-They will ~~be executed~~ get consequences publicly.)
+They will ~~be executed~~ get their consequences publicly.)

 # Enforcement Guidelines
 Community leaders will follow these Community Impact Guidelines